Student Parent Handbook

 It is helpful that all personal items such as clothing, books, sport equipment, etc. be clearly marked with a name.
 The school cannot be responsible for any lost items.
 Items turned in to the main office that are plainly marked will be returned to owner.
 Unmarked items will be placed in the Lost and Found (located in the intervention office).
 Please check with the main office if you lost something.
 Unclaimed items are donated to worthy charities.

 Le Conte participates in the Federal Lunch Program and all students are able to eat breakfast, lunch, and afternoon snack for free.
-The cafeteria is open daily for BIC distribution and for lunch.
-Students are expected to memorize their PIN code to ensure a smooth and quick lunch line.
+The cafeteria is open daily for nutrition and for lunch.
 Students may bring their own food or buy snacks from the Student Store.
 All food should be eaten in the upper and/or lower lunch areas, and all trash should be thrown away in trash cans.
 No eating or drinking in the hallways or PE area.

 California Education Code Section 49423 provides that any student who is required to take, during the regular school day, medication (prescribed or over-the-counter) may be assisted by the credentialed school nurse or other designated school personnel if the school annually receives: 1.
 A written statement from an authorized health care provider licensed by the State of California to prescribe medications detailing the name method, amount, and time schedules by which such medication is to be taken; and 2.
 A written statement from the parent or guardian of the student indicating the desire that the school district assist the student in the matters set forth in the health care provider‘s statement.
 Students may not carry or use medication on campus without written consent.
 However, students may carry and self-administer certain medication (e.g., inhaled asthma medication or auto-injectable epinephrine medication) if the school district receives the appropriate documentation.